Andres-Andretti/Andres-Andretti/README.md

 ### Hi there 👋

-I'm Andres and this profile showcases my programming abilities through various projects.
+I'm Andrés and this profile showcases my programming abilities through various projects.
 Feel free to browse my repositories.

 - :briefcase: Open and Looking for Full Time Employment